xybor-x/enum/README.md

 | SQL Value       |          38 ns |           29 ns |
 | SQL Scan bytes  |          41 ns |           29 ns |
 | SQL Scan string |          22 ns |           15 ns |

-## V2 roadmap

-- Switch from `json.Marshaler` to `encoding.TextMarshaler` for better performance.
-- New function allocates from 1 instead 0.
-- Allow defining which enum supports default value or nil value.
-- Remove deprecated items.

-**Contributions and suggestions to refine the roadmap are welcome!**